ayumi-cloud/oc-security-module/README.md

 **The security code is not held in this repo - but in a private repo (being heavily developed)**

+## Transparency

+This project is completely transparent and honest, before we started we contacted and discussed this project with the authors and admins of the October project.
+We have given the links to this repo to the authors and we continue to want to be transparent throughout the whole process!
+We feel it's important to state this and be open.
+This repo is made of one module, which are a part of several other modules all dedicated to different sections of an October II proposal.
+Instead of suggesting and writing ideas and suggestions, we have taken a pro-active approach and are coding a fully working solution.
+This is a long-term project and will continue to grow!

 ## Requirements ##

 > This library requires PHP 7.3 or greater (in the near future we hope to increase this to php 7.4 or 8.0).